red5pro/streaming-html5/src/page/sm-webhook-test/publishStreamManagerProxyWebhook/README.md

 ## Stream Manager Connection Form

-Also included in the `index.html` page are fields for additional information to pass along in the `connectionParams` of a connecting Publihser to the Stream Manager in its request for an Origin address.
+Also included in the `index.html` page are fields for additional information to pass along in the `connectionParams` of a connecting Publisher to the Stream Manager in its request for an Origin address.

 The following fields are available: